Saint Monica Teen Center Teen Outreach Program (TOPs) Raleigh Youth Council (RYC) Team Building Summer Camps Purpose

-The Teen Program offers exciting and stimulating opportunities for teens ages 12-18 in the City of Raleigh and Wake County.
+The Teen Program offers exciting and stimulating opportunities for teens between the ages 12 and 18 in Raleigh and Wake County.
 Check out the wide variety of recreation programs that we offer for the teens of Raleigh and Wake County!

 Teen Outreach Program (TOPs)

-The Teen Outreach Program (TOP) is a free recreation based after school program for teens ages 12-18 that operates at ten different community centers across Raleigh.
-Activities include athletics, the arts, recreational games, field trips, adventure programs, skill building sessions and more.
+The Teen Outreach Program is a free recreation based after school program for teens between the ages of 12 and 18 that operates at seven different community centers across Raleigh.
+Activities include athletics, the arts, recreational games, field trips, adventure programs, skill building sessions, and more.

-- Teens can register by dropping by any of our 10 locations during program hours and completing registration packet.
+- Teens can register by dropping by any of our 7 locations during program hours and completing registration packet

-- Teens must be 12-18 years old and currently enrolled in middle or high school to register.
+- Teens must be between the ages of 12 and 18 years old and currently enrolled in middle or high school to register

 Inclement Weather Policy